Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 369: Refactor: Refactor code in dependencies to align with standards. at 2025-11-06 10:00:12
 * Commit 370: Test: Optimize performance of database for better readability. at 2025-11-06 13:31:28
 * Commit 371: Style: Clean up utility to support new requirements. at 2025-11-07 10:42:21
+* Commit 372: Refactor: Optimize performance of tests for better maintainability. at 2025-11-10 14:23:26